-Proper nutrition services require well-equipped and trained staff.
+Proper medical nutrition therapy services require appropriately qualified and trained staff.
 This includes:

 - HIV Knowledge and Training.
 Staff shall have training and experience with general HIV-related issues and concerns.
 At a minimum, staff will have completed an initial and annual educational session in one (1) of the topics listed below.
-Education can include round table discussion, training, one-on-one educational sessions, in-service, or literature review. - o HIV disease process and current medical treatments - Privacy requirements and Health Insurance Portability and Accountability Act (HIPAA) regulations - Cultural issues related to communities affected by HIV - o Human sexuality, gender, and sexual orientation affirming care - Transmission of HIV and other communicable diseases - Licensure.
-Certified Food Handlers and sub-contractors must hold the appropriate degrees, certifications, licenses, permits, or other appropriate qualifying documentation as required by Federal, State, County or municipal authorities.
-They will continue education as needed and to maintain certification as required. - Certified Food Handlers, including anyone having direct contact in daily food preparation, will hold a current certification in food handling.
-They will need to pass a food-handling exam and maintain a current certificate in food safety. - Drivers will hold a valid California driver's license, proper vehicle documentation in compliance with state vehicle license, and participate in the Employer Pull Notice (EPN) program. - Legal and Ethical Obligations.
+Education can include round table discussion, training, one-on-one educational sessions, in-service, or literature review. - o HIV disease process and current medical treatments - Privacy requirements and Health Insurance Portability and Accountability Act (HIPAA) regulations - Psychosocial issues related to HIV - o Cultural issues related to communities affected by HIV - o Human sexuality, gender, and sexual orientation affirming care - o Transmission of HIV and other communicable diseases - Adherence to medication regimens - o Diagnosis and assessment of HIV-related nutritional issues - Licensure.
+Staff that are Registered Dietitian (RD) and Dietetic Technician Registered (DTR) must hold the appropriate degrees, certifications, licenses, permits, or other appropriate qualifying documentation as required by Federal, State, County or municipal authorities.
+They will continue education as needed and to maintain certification as required. - RD will have completed one of the following: a Bachelors, Masters, or Doctorate degree in nutrition and related sciences; a supervised dietetic internship or equivalent; a national exam which credentials them as a RD by the Commission on Dietetic Registration. - DTR will work under a RD and have completed an associate's degree in nutrition and related sciences, as well as national credentials as DTR by completing a national examination.

+- Legal and Ethical Obligations.
 Staff must be aware and able to practice under the legal and ethical obligations set forth by California state law and their respective professional organizations.
 Obligations include the following: - Confidentiality: Maintenance of confidentiality is a primary legal and ethical responsibility of the service providers.
 Limits to maintaining confidentiality include danger to self or others, grave disability, and child/elder/dependent adult abuse.
-Domestic violence must be reported according to California mandated reporting laws.

-- Duty to warn: Serious threats of violence (including physical violence, serious bodily harm, death, and terrorist threats) against a reasonably identifiable victim must be reported to authorities.
+Domestic violence must be reported according to California mandated reporting laws. - Outy to warn: Serious threats of violence (including physical violence, serious bodily harm, death, and terrorist threats) against a reasonably identifiable victim must be reported to authorities.
 However, at present, in California, a PLWH engaging in behaviors that may put others at risk for HIV infection is not a circumstance that warrants breaking of confidentiality.
 Staff should follow their agency's policies and procedures in relation to duty to warn. - Culturally Appropriate.
 Staff shall possess the ability to provide services to accommodate clients with disabilities, including communication barriers (services for clients who may have concerns such as hard of hearing, low literacy skills, and/or visually impaired) and culturally appropriate services for PLWH.